csetanmayjain/Extract-Facial-Landmarks-From-Face/README.md

 "imutils/face_utils/helpers.py", line 83, in visualize_facial_landmarks color[i] index out or range"

 Solution
-FACIAL_LANDMARKS_68_IDXS provides 8 landmarks.
-"Only seven colors are present in imutils, helper file(imutils/face_utils/helpers.py) in line 65 which leads to index out of range.
+FACIAL_LANDMARKS_68_IDXS provides 8 landmarks but only seven colors are present in imutils, helper file(imutils/face_utils/helpers.py) in line 65 which leads to index out of range.
 To resolve this add one more color to it or you can replace your existing helper file, with the file present in this repository.